vguerlesquin/delphix-factory-postgre/README.md

 ## Purpose
 In this container you have everything to create a PostgreSQL Virtual Database using a Delphix Engine.
+This container embed Alan Bitterman scripts to manipulate Delphix Engine.

 ### Prerequisite
 - Delphix Engine up and running